MalawerBytes/Extension-Antivirus/README.md

 ~

-4 - Click on the top left button "load an extension" and drop the file "Malwarebytes - antiviruses.zip" but un-zip.
+4 - Click on the top left button "load an extension" and choose the folder where you just un-zip all the files.

 ~